 Do you agree with the changes approved in recent months on testing and scoring?

 "Qualifying will be more exciting.
 The new scoring penalises those who win many races.
-Last year I wouldn't have won the championship so early, but in the future I won't necessarily have the advantage".
+Last year I wouldn't have won the championship so early, but in the future I won't necessarily be disadvantaged".

 From this year you and your colleagues will wear the Hans collar.
 Some, like Jacques Villeneuve, claim it is useless, perhaps harmful.